Emma Aicher: Career

 In March 2019 she won the U16 Slalom of the FIS Children Cup, representing Sweden.
 Later that year, she took part in her first FIS races.
-In 2020, she joined the German Ski Association, for the reason of ″better training opportunities in the Alps″.
-Making her debut in the Europa Cup in December 2020, she took her first podium in Slalom in January 2021.
+In 2020, she joined the German Ski Association, for the reason of "better training opportunities in the Alps".
+Making her debut in the Europa Cup in December 2020, she took her first podium in slalom in January 2021.

-Three weeks later, Aicher represented Germany at the World Championships, where she won bronze medal in the team event.
+Three weeks later, Aicher represented Germany at the World Championships, where she won bronze in the team event.
 That November on her eighteenth birthday, she made her World Cup debut in a parallel giant slalom at Lech/Zürs, Austria.

+Without a top 30 result in downhill through January of the 2025 World Cup season, Aicher finished sixth in both downhill and super-G at the World Championships in early February.
+Three weeks later at a pair of downhill races in Kvitfjell, she gained her first World Cup podium and followed it up with a victory the next day.